-The technique involves the use of a strong couching thread which is couched down with small catch stitches over the design of choice.
+A strong couching thread is couched down with small catch stitches over the design of choice.
 This is a wonderfully free technique which permits the stitcher to work elaborate flowing designs, with little in the way of technical restriction.

 Once the design has been selected it is usually transferred by tracing it on to an strong and shiny backing material, such as proper architects tracing linen, (which I prefer because it allows the needle to pass through it when couching, without tearing).
 With the design tacked down on to a strong material such as linen or polycotton (preferably in a good contrasting colour such as green or navy blue, a couching thread can now be laid around the main outlines of the design.

 Although couching is not the most interesting part of the process it is the most important, for once completed this couching thread becomes the support thread for the entire structure of the resulting lace.

 Small catch stitches pass over the couching thread/threads, down through the shiny backing and through the material base or foundation.
 These will eventually be snipped away when the lace is completed, so that the needlelace can be released to form an independent textile...hence the name of one of the earliest and most elaborate forms of needlelace "Punto in Aria" which in translation means "stitches in the air".

 In the history of needlelace, various stitches have been used for the fillings.